 Under normal circumstances, an individual must be “able, available, and looking for work” to qualify to receive unemployment benefits.
 As the coronavirus continues to spread, however, some workers or their family members will become ill and need to stay away from work until they are no longer contagious.
 The federal guidance says that these individuals can be considered eligible for unemployment insurance until they are asked to return to work (or are offered a different job) and refuse.

-Oklahoma also can choose to waive the work search requirements for unemployed workers temporarily, and this will be very important as people are encouraged to socially distance themselves.
+The Oklahoma Employment Security Commission has already chosen to temporarily waive work search requirements for unemployed workers beginning March 24.
+This is very important as people are encouraged to socially distance themselves.
 Some job search activities can be completed online, but many low-wage jobs still require in-person action such as an on-site application or an in-person interview.
 Even online job searching requires internet access, which low-income households may not have right now.
 They often use libraries and other public access locations, which are currently closed during this health emergency.
-Job search activities will be challenging to complete during social distancing or quarantines.
-Until it’s safe to resume normal social activity, waiving the job search requirements would ensure workers are not being cut off from benefits without an income to replace the loss.
+Job search activities are challenging to complete during social distancing or quarantines.
+Until it’s safe to resume normal social activity, waiving the job search requirements ensures workers are not being cut off from benefits without an income to replace the loss.

 As another solution, Oklahoma can establish a work share program.
 This would allow employers to reduce their employees’ hours rather than lay them off.
 The affected employees than would be eligible to receive partial unemployment benefits for their reduced hours until their regular work hours are restored.
 Twenty-eight states currently have work share programs, and Oklahoma used to have such a program.
 Unfortunately, it was repealed in 2015.
 Work share programs are good for business and for workers, and we should re-establish ours as soon as possible.